 Five Senses Literature Lessons is designed to be used with any child, regardless of where the child stands concerning academic readiness.
 Such flexibility is possible because the curriculum is developmentally appropriate and respects the child.
-It is adaptable and expandable to suit your child’s interest and pursue growth in your child’s abilities in a gentle and fun way
+It is adaptable and expandable to suit your child’s interests and pursue growth in your child’s abilities in a gentle and fun way.

 Easy to Use Starting Day One

 The Children of the Longhouse Unit Study is easy to use with limited start-up or prep time required.
 The supplies needed are simple and often things you’ll have around the house.
 A simple list of supplies is provided for the entire unit study so you can review it in advance.